 There are also plenty of raw chocolate dessert recipes available.
 You can make these and enjoy them without putting them through the baking process, helping to preserve nutrients and antioxidants.

-Baking with Cocoa and Cacao
+Baking with Cacao vs. Cocoa

 If you’re going to splurge a little, organic cacao is ideal.
 Whether you go for nibs, butter, or powder, they’re less processed than cocoa alternatives.